 - 1. To expose the students to the role of integrated service providers and identify types of supply chain integration agreements - 2.
 To equip students to Discuss the role of customer service in supply chain management. - 3.
-Students are Introduced to different jobs in the various sectors of the supply chain management industry. - 4.
-To make students to Identify the components of a supply chain, and the resources and planning involved in managing a supply chain.
+To introduce students to different jobs in the various sectors of the supply chain management industry. - 4.
+To make students identify the components of a supply chain, and the resources and planning involved in managing a supply chain.